Dot gov

 Consumer Guide: Finding and Choosing Corporate Guardianship

-In Wisconsin, the state licenses and regulates corporate guardianships (based on Wis.
+In Wisconsin, DHS approves and regulates corporate guardianships (based on Wis.
 Admin.
 Code ch.
 DHS 85).
-There’s a directory with details about each regulated corporate guardianship agency in the state.
-View the directory in to find an agency near you.
+Below is a directory with details about each regulated corporate guardianship entity in the state.
+View the counties served list under each entity in the directory to locate an entity near you.

 What is a corporate guardianship?